spelunky-fyi/overlunky/docs/script-api.md

 - as_olmeccannon
 - as_olmecfloater
 - as_olmite
+- as_onfireeffect
 - as_orb
 - as_osirishand
 - as_osirishead
+- as_ouroborocameraanchor
+- as_ouroborocamerazoomin
+- as_palacesign
 - as_parachutepowerup
 - as_pet
 - as_pipe
+- as_pipetravelersound
 - as_player
 - as_playerbag
 - as_playerghost
+- as_poisonedeffect
 - as_poledeco
+- as_portal
 - as_pot
 - as_powerup
 - as_powerupcapable